As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 While no two dogs will have the same surgery and recovery, knowing what to expect when your dog comes home from surgery is helpful.
 Here are some photos of what it may look like before, during, and after surgery.

-2. Picture of a dog recovering from mast cell tumor surgery
+Picture of a dog with a wrap on his leg after mast cell tumor surgery

 The most common medications used for dogs with mast cell tumors are: